 Learn the skills necessary to affect real, meaningful change as a leader in the higher education landscape.

-The mission of the EdD program at Regis is to educate thoughtful leaders who understand the complexities of the ever-changing landscape of higher education, and who can identify and address problems of practice.
+The mission of the EdD program at Regis is to educate thoughtful leaders who understand the complexities of the ever-changing landscape of secondary and higher education, and who can identify and address problems of practice.
 Our program challenges candidates to be informed decision-makers and reflective practitioners capable of contributing to the expansion of scholarship, learning, practice and service.

 At Regis College, we make earning your EdD in Higher Education Leadership attainable through our hybrid format.
 Meeting on Saturdays four times per semester, you can continue to work full time while completing your doctorate in 36 months.
 We integrate work on your dissertation into the coursework from the beginning, and provide support to assist students with research requirements.

 The strong faculty mentoring that each student receives while completing their capstone projects and dissertations have led to a 96% completion rate in the program.

 Depending on your personal and professional goals, earning an EdD in Higher Education Leadership may be the right move for you.